 What Happens When Routine Surgery Goes Wrong

-The effects of anesthesia can be life changing for any patient who has errors in occur during surgery.
-December 22, 2019, was life changing for 18-year-old Emmalyn Nguyen from Colorado.
+The effects of anesthesia can be life-changing for any patient who has errors that occur during surgery.
+December 22, 2019, was life-changing for 18-year-old Emmalyn Nguyen from Colorado.
 Emmalyn went to a Colorado Plastic surgery center for a breast augmentation, little did Emmalyn know while being administered anesthesia she would be left unattended and unconscious for 15 minutes according to the lawsuit brought against the facility.
 When the doctors and nurse returned to check her vitals, they noticed her face was blue and she had gone into cardiac arrest.
-Apparently, nobody had been there monitoring to immediately resuscitate her when her breathing stopped.
+Nobody had been there monitoring to immediately resuscitate her when her breathing stopped.

-For the next 5 hours she suffered two cardiac arrest and remained “neurologically unresponsive”.
-To this day Emmalyn is in a “minimally conscious state” with permanent brain damage and needs around the clock care.
+For the next 5 hours, she suffered two cardiac arrests and remained “neurologically unresponsive”.
+To this day Emmalyn is in a “minimally conscious state” with permanent brain damage and needs around-the-clock care.
 A lawsuit has been filed by her family alleging negligence for failure to monitor Emmalyn’s vitals while she was under, but they can never recover what has been lost.

 The smallest mistakes made regarding anesthesia are lifelong effects such as brain damage or death.
 Know what you are signing before you sign.
 Furthermore, educate yourself about all the risks and be sure to discuss them with your doctor.
 Above all, don’t be afraid to ask questions.
 What are their monitoring practices and policies while a patient is under?
 What precautions do they take to ensure you are immediately resuscitated if your breathing stops?
 Make sure you at least feel comfortable that you are in good hands before even considering going under anesthesia.